asanDD/linux_help/kubuntu_2204_lts/sound_popping_on_idle_bug_workaround.md

 The sound is constantly popping when the sound card is idle.
 It seems that the sound card is constantly turned on and off.

 **Workaround:**<br>
-Turn of the powersaving function for the soundcard.<br>
+Turn off the powersaving function for the soundcard.<br>
 <br>
 Open the config for PulseAudio.<br>
 `$ sudo nano /etc/pulse/default.pa`<br>